 Answer Questions About Your Occupation & Lifestyle Honestly & Completely

 Answer all questions about your lifestyle and occupation wholly and honestly, and don’t — under any circumstances — pretend you’re in a line of work you presume is less risky than your actual job.

-Be Truthful About Recent Travel & Potential Exposure
+Be Truthful About Recent Travel & Potential Exposure or Infection

 It’s not certain they’ll ask those questions or that your answers will factor directly into the insurer’s decision to approve or deny your application.
 But it’s best to leave nothing to chance.

 Consider No-Medical-Exam Coverage